-At the May 24, 2018 Budget Workshop, and at the June 8, 2018 FCWPC 1st Budget Briefing, the City Commission and members of the FCWPC were briefed regarding the preliminary FY 2019 General Fund budget.
+At the May 24, 2018 Budget Workshop, and at the June 8, 2018 and July 13, 2018 FCWPC Budget Briefings, the City Commission was briefed regarding the preliminary FY 2019 General Fund budget.
 The preliminary budget represents the cost of providing the same level of services as in the prior year and serves as the baseline of funding for the budget process.